anto16jose/ai-chat-interface/docs/design_choices_and_changes.md

 - Clarified in documentation that settings management includes backend communication (API key validation endpoint)
 - Added/expanded test cases and data in the project documentation and test files
 - Updated presentation filename and included suggestions for screencast improvements in project notes
+- **Added 'Export Chat transcript' feature as a new dynamic aspect after Phase 2 feedback.** This feature was not part of the original proposal but was implemented to ensure compliance with the requirement for two dynamic aspects involving frontend-backend communication, as settings management alone was deemed insufficient by the tutor.
+The export feature allows users to request a chat transcript from the backend, which generates and returns the file in real time, demonstrating dynamic interaction.

 ---

 ## Changes to Proposal: (Explicit Statement)

 All changes made were in response to feedback regarding documentation clarity, diagram standards, and explicit communication of dynamic aspects.
-No fundamental changes were made to the core technical or functional proposal.
+No fundamental changes were made to the core technical or functional proposal, except for the addition of the 'Export Chat transcript' feature as a second dynamic aspect.
 The initial concept, architecture, and feature set remain as originally proposed, with improvements in documentation and compliance with academic standards.

 **If further changes are made in the future, they will be documented in this section.**

+---

+## Test Cases & Data

+A comprehensive set of manual test cases and expected results is provided in [docs/test_cases.md](test_cases.md).
+This checklist covers all user actions, features, error cases, demo mode, settings, export, and accessibility.
+Use it to verify the application works as expected.